Dev-Wadej/lendsqr-fe-tests/README.md

 Click [Here🚀🚀](https://adeniyijoshua-lendsqr-fe-test.vercel.app/) to have a feel of the user interface

 ## Installation
 Clone down this repository.
-You will need node and npm installed globally on your machine.
+You will need node and npm installed globally on your machine to be able to have access to this.

 Installation: